 - You need tax flexibility (LLC can be taxed as a Sole Proprietorship, Partnership, S-Corp or Corporation);

 - There are no "outside" investors you don't know well;

 - Charging order protection is needed;

-There is also the related question of what state is the best to form a business?
-We will provide guidelines for cost, simplicity, taxes, privacy and unique benefits and disadvantages for various business entities.
+There is also the related question of what state is the best to form a business.
+We will provide guidelines for cost, simplicity, taxes, privacy, and unique benefits and disadvantages for various business entities.

 Both entities are ultimately operated for the benefit of the owners, called members (LLC) and shareholders (Corporations), with them receiving profits.
-Owners can vote, but their degree of immediate control differs
+Owners can vote, but their degree of immediate control differs.

 Shareholders cannot sign contracts, checks, etc. (unless they are also Officers).

-An LLC is taxed as a pass-through by default.
+An LLC is taxed as pass-through taxation by default.
 This means there is no double taxation.
 You can elect for Corporate taxation if you determine this is better, but we advise speaking to a CPA to ensure it's the correct election.

 Corporate Veil, Charging Order Protection

 & Asset Protection